 Using the app

 I know I mentioned it in the main section, but the Current app really is impressively pretty.
 Even gimmicky elements — such as how the icons change color when you scroll down the You page — make an impression.
-Aside from one gripe I’ll get to in a moment or two, I think that the app is incredibly well designed and is really the star of the show when it comes to Current.
+On the whole, I think that the app is incredibly well designed and is really the star of the show when it comes to Current.